crosser/pdns-pipe-nmc/README.md

 They are the parameters needed to contact the `namecoind` server over its JsonRPC interface.
-With default installation on `localhost`, you will only need to specify `password`.
+With default installation on `localhost`, you will only need to specify `rpcpassword`.

+Configure your resolvers to use the PowerDns instance for queries in the `.bit` zone.
+This is left as an exercise to the reader.

 ## Security Considerations